AzMoza/aqueduct-helper/README.md

 # Aqueduct Helper README
 This is the README for Aqueduct Helper.
-This extension aims to help speed up API development when using the aqueduct framework.
+This extension helps speed up API development when using the Aqueduct framework.

 ### Useful Links
 Find below a list of useful links to help you get started.